belhassen-b/MainTpRepo/README.md

 ## REPOSITORY WORKSPACE  M2I

 # MainTpRepo
-Main Repo use for exercices and personnal work
+Main Repo use for exercices and personal work

  ### :hammer_and_wrench: Languages étudiés :
 <div>